 Of course, in real-life situations, the actual degree of independence is likely to be somewhere between the two extremes, but it is clearly desirable in most situations that the real position should be as near to the left of the continuum as possible.
 Any of the five main ethical threats can undermine or reduce a person’s independence (self-interest, self-review, familiarity, advocacy, intimidation).

 In some situations, company law or corporate governance codes make provisions to reduce threats to independence.
 It is often required, for example, to rotate engagement partners every so many years in an audit situation.
-Independence is also very important for NEDs, however, and it is to this that I now turn.
+Independence is also very important for NEDs.

 Independence and non-executive directors

 Looking in a bit more detail at the roles of NEDs in particular, what are the specific benefits of NED independence?
 We have already discussed the fact that the primary fiduciary duty of a NED is to the company’s shareholders.
 In order to increase NED independence, some shareholders prefer to bring new NEDs in from outside the industry in which the company competes.
 This is because a number of independence-threatening informal networks can build up within an industry over the years as staff move between competitor companies and as they collaborate in industry ‘umbrella’ bodies from time to time.